- Looking for a quick way to hide the address bar in Google Chrome? There are plenty of third-party browsers that support this option.

-Back in the days, there was an Experimental feature which allowed users to hide the Address bar and unhide it by clicking on the active tab.
+Back in the days, there was an Experimental feature that allowed users to hide the Address bar and unhide it by clicking on the active tab.

 - Open Chrome.

-- Navigate to Google.com.
+- Navigate to Google.

 - Click on the 3-dot menu and click More tools > Create shortcut.